Musarat06/Data-Anaysis/README.md

 - Evaluates airport performance metrics.
 - Visualizes data using Jupyter notebooks.

-### Correlation Among Different Attributes
-This project explores the correlation of different attributes such as score, ethnicity, and age using data analysis techniques.

-#### Key Features:
-- Analyzes correlation between scores and ethnicity.
-- Evaluates the impact of age on scores.
-- Uses various data analysis techniques to explore the relationships.

 ### Customer Segmentation
 This project uses clustering techniques to segment customers based on their behaviors and characteristics.